buraequete/projectEuler/README.md

 # projectEuler
 My repo to house solutions for [Project Euler](https://projecteuler.net/)questions.

-All the solutions up to Q54 are lost.
+Solution for Q67 and all the solutions up to Q54 are lost.

 * Q54 ✓
 * Q55 ✓